CTY-Library/cordova-plugin-video-capture/README.md

 ## Methods

-- capture.captureAudio
 - capture.captureImage
 - capture.captureVideo
 - MediaFile.getFormatData

 ## Properties

-- __supportedAudioModes__: The audio recording formats supported by the device.
-(ConfigurationData[])

 - __supportedImageModes__: The recording image sizes and formats supported by the device.
 (ConfigurationData[])

 - __supportedVideoModes__: The recording video resolutions and formats supported by the device.
 (ConfigurationData[])

-## capture.captureAudio

-> Start the audio recorder application and return information about captured audio clip files.

-    navigator.device.capture.captureAudio(
-        CaptureCB captureSuccess, CaptureErrorCB captureError,  [CaptureAudioOptions options]
-    );

-### Description

-Starts an asynchronous operation to capture audio recordings using the device's default audio recording application.
-The operation allows the device user to capture multiple recordings in a single session.

-The capture operation ends when either the user exits the audio recording application, or the maximum number of recordings specified by `CaptureAudioOptions.limit` is reached.
-If no `limit` parameter value is specified, it defaults to one (1), and the capture operation terminates after the user records a single audio clip.

-When the capture operation finishes, the `CaptureCallback` executes with an array of `MediaFile` objects describing each captured audio clip file.
-If the user terminates the operation before an audio clip is captured, the `CaptureErrorCallback` executes with a `CaptureError` object, featuring the `CaptureError.CAPTURE_NO_MEDIA_FILES` error code.

-### Supported Platforms

-- Android
-- iOS
-- Windows

-### Example

-    // capture callback
-    var captureSuccess = function(mediaFiles) {
-        var i, path, len;
-        for (i = 0, len = mediaFiles.length; i < len; i += 1) {
-            path = mediaFiles[i].fullPath;
-            // do something interesting with the file }
-    };

-    // capture error callback
-    var captureError = function(error) {
-        navigator.notification.alert('Error code: ' + error.code, null, 'Capture Error');
-    };

-    // start audio capture
-    navigator.device.capture.captureAudio(captureSuccess, captureError, {limit:2});

-### iOS Quirks

-- iOS does not have a default audio recording application, so a simple user interface is provided.

-### Windows Phone 7 and 8 Quirks

-- Windows Phone 7 does not have a default audio recording application, so a simple user interface is provided.

 ## capture.captureImage